Constitutional Amendments/Initiatives

 General Information

-Proposed amendments to the Florida Constitution may be made by a joint resolution of the Florida Legislature, a citizens’ initiative, a proposal from the Constitution Revision Commission, or a proposal from the Taxation and Budget Reform Commission.
-A proposed amendment requires at least 60% approval from voters to pass [see Florida Constitution, Article XI, Section 5(e)].
-Visit Initiatives, Amendments, and Revisions Database to find currently proposed constitutional amendments or revisions.
+Proposed amendments to the Florida Constitution may be made proposed by a legislative joint resolution, an initiative petition, or a proposal from the Constitution Revision Commission or the Taxation and Budget Reform Commission.
+A proposed amendment requires at least 60% approval from voters to pass [see Florida Constitution, Article XI, Section 5(e), Fla.
+Const.].
+Visit database to find currently proposed constitutional amendments, initiatives, or revisions.

 Initiative Petitions

-In Florida, the people have a right to propose amendments to the Florida Constitution through an initiative petition process.
-In addition to other requirements, this process requires petitions to be signed by registered Florida voters before the proposed amendment can appear on the ballot.
-In order to get a proposed amendment by initiative on the 2026 General Election ballot, a petition must be signed by 880,062 voters and the signatures must come from a number of electors in each of one half of the congressional districts of the state, and of the state as a whole, equal to eight percent of the votes cast in each of such districts respectively and in the state as a whole in the last preceding election in which presidential electors were chosen.
+In addition to other requirements, getting a proposed initiative on the ballot requires petitions to be signed by a minimum number of registered Florida voters.
+For placement on the 2026 General Election ballot, an initiative petition must be signed by 880,062 voters.
+These signatures must come from a number of voters in each of one half of the congressional districts of the state, and of the state as a whole, equal to eight percent of the votes cast in each of such districts respectively and in the state as a whole in the last preceding election in which presidential electors were chosen.
 Signature requirements by congressional districts can be found here.

 Petition Circulators